morg0n/product_registration/README.md

 # OpenEMR Product Registration

-This is a very simple REST service that allows new and current OpenEMR users to register their product with OEMR 501(c)(3).
+This is a very simple REST service that allows new and current OpenEMR users to register their product with OEMR Non Profit.
 In return, they will receive important software update and security patch email updates.
 This service will run on AWS (EC2/EBS/SES/RDS) and users of OpenEMR submit their email that will be sent to this remote server.

 ## REST API OVERVIEW